OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

 ..
 Note:: As done in several places in Statsmodels, I will continue to use the structure of the
     LikelihoodResults and GenericLikelihoodModel classes also for other estimators.
 Of course, the ML specific ways to calculate standard errors and make tests are will raise an error if other estimators were used to fit the model.

+..
+Note:: Some functions of the CHS estimator use numpy functions that call fast multithreaded
+    routines from the Intel Math Kernel Library (MKL).
+This is usually what you want, but if you fit several models in parallel (e.g. if you have datasets from different countries or you calculate boostrap standard errors) you might get better results if reduce the number of threads used.
+To do so, see the `documentation`_ of Anaconda.

 .. _Statsmodels:
     http://statsmodels.sourceforge.net/stable/